ModelEarth/machine-learning/file_generation/README.md

 Download the By Area > Quarterly > 2021 file.
 https://data.bls.gov/cew/data/files/2021/csv/2021_qtrly_by_area.zip

-Unzip the folder here:
+Unzip the folder and place the folder here:
-2021.q1-q2.by_area
+file_generation/2021.q1-q2.by_area

 Changed q1-q1 to q1-q2 in three place.
 Note that the q1-q2 will become q1-q3 within the next few months.